 Calculation of VT using Logan plot or reversible two-tissue compartmental model is recommended, if arterial input can be measured.
 If arterial input is not available, SUV can be used, or SUV ratio and simplified reference tissue model, if reference tissue is not affected by the studied disease or medication.

-In human studies the different binding groups must be analyzed separately, with own control groups.
+In human studies the different binding groups must be analysed separately, with own control groups.
 SRTM or Logan plot with reference input can be used for computing parametric BPND images.

 Golla SSV, Boellaard R, Oikonen V, Hoffmann A, van Berckel BNM, Windhorst AD, Virta J, te Beek ET, Groeneveld GJ, Haaparanta-Solin M, Luoto P, Savisto N, Solin O, Valencia R, Thiele A, Eriksson J, Schuit RC, Lammertsma AA, Rinne JO.
 Parametric binding images of the TSPO ligand 18F-DPA-714.
 J Nucl Med.
 2016; 57: 1543-1547. doi: 10.2967/jnumed.116.173013.

 James ML, Fulton RR, Vercoullie DJ, Henderson DJ, Garreau L, Chalon S, Dolle F, Costa B, Guilloteau D, Kassiou M. DPA-714, a new translocator protein-specific ligand: synthesis, radiofluorination, and pharmacologic characterization.
 J Nucl Med.
 2008; 49: 814-822. doi: 10.2967/jnumed.107.046151.